-This article provides insights into one of the important non-functional testing types that usually gets overlooked during software development lifecycle. and how we at Q-Pros plan, design and execute compatibility testing across different platforms without impacting the launch timeline and burden the budget.
+This article provides insights into one of the important non-functional testing types that usually gets overlooked during the software development lifecycle (SDLC).
+And how we at Q-Pros plan, design, and execute compatibility testing across different platforms without impacting the launch timeline and burdening the budget.

-Compatibility testing is a type of non-functional testing that helps in checking the web or mobile applications on various computing platforms being used by end-users.
-It validates that an application works as expected when accessed through:
+Compatibility testing is a non-functional testing that aids in inspecting Web or Mobile Applications on various computing platforms.
+It validates that an application works as expected when accessed through

 - Different Browser-OS combinations (i.e. on popular browsers like Firefox, Chrome, Edge, Safari—on any of the popular operating systems like Windows, macOS, iOS, and Android).

-- Different devices (i.e. users can view and interact with the application on popular devices, smartphones, tablets, desktops, and laptops, etc).
+- Different devices (i.e. users can view and interact with the application on popular devices, smartphones, tablets, desktops, laptops, etc.).

 Therefore, the objective of compatibility testing is to release web or mobile applications that deliver a uniform user experience on a diverse, ever-growing range of browsers, operating systems, and devices.